-6. Single Central Record
+Single Central Record

-The school will keep a single central record of pre-employment checks, referred to in the Keeping Children Safe in Education Regulations as "the register".
+6. We will keep a single central record of pre-employment checks, which includes the statutory requirement to see the original DBS certificate and record the date seen.
+In the Keeping Children Safe in Education Regulations, this is referred to as "the register".
 The single central record will cover the following people:

-- all staff (including teacher trainees on salaried routes, agency and third-party supply staff who work at the school) - for independent schools, all members of the proprietor body - the members and Trustees of the academy Trust - confirmation that these checks have been carried out along with the date the check was undertaken/obtained must be logged on this record for all employees.
+- all staff (including teacher trainees on salaried routes, agency and third-party supply staff who work at the school) - for independent schools, all members of the proprietor body - for Academy Trusts, the members and Trustees - confirmation that these checks have been carried out along with the date the check was undertaken/obtained must be logged on this record for all employees of the school.

-7. Induction
+Induction

-The trust recognises that safer recruitment and selection is not just about the start of employment but must be part of a larger policy framework for all staff.
+7. We recognise that safer recruitment and selection is not just about the start of employment but must be part of a larger policy framework for all staff.
 The school will therefore provide ongoing training and support for all staff.

-All staff who are new to the school will receive induction training that will include the school's safeguarding policies and guidance on safe working practices including Child Protection, PREVENT, FGM awareness and online safety.
+All staff who are new to us as employer will receive induction training that will include the school's safeguarding policies and guidance on safe working practices including Child Protection, PREVENT, FGM awareness and online safety.